-TRAINING AND DEVELOPMENT
+TRAINING AND SUPPORT

 Families new to fostering at York participate in an intensive

 pre-service training program called PRIDE, after which they and the foster

 care department will assess the fit of fostering to the family's lifestyle.

-approved, foster families develop a personalized learning plan and
+their foster care support worker to develop a personalized learning plan and

-and continue to attend regular skills development courses.
+continue to attend skills development courses.

 Foster parents are important members of the child's care team.

 Professional support is available 24 hours a day, and can range

 from specific care instruction to meet a child's special needs, to general

-to provide healing homes for children.
+guidance on providing healing homes for children.